On the 44th anniversary of my father’s death, a different sort of post

 I can’t imagine a better day of random kindness than this one.
 I’m overwhelmed and knew I had to share this.
 I am the luckiest person in the world.

 The lighting in my hallway is terrible.
-The photo above is from three years ago, when I lucked into an empty apartment door across the hall and a sunny day, which helped me take a decent picture of my decorations.
+The photo above is from three years ago, when I lucked into an empty apartment across the hall, its door open, and a sunny day, which helped me take a decent picture of my decorations.
 I later added more, including pink ribbon and other identifiers.
 This photo is the best way for me to show you my door minus the bats.

 It’s actually good there isn’t much light at my end of the hall.
 That makes it much spookier for Halloween, especially now that I have bats.